-In our view, the applicability of Section 143A must be held to be prospective in nature and confined to cases where offences were committed after the introduction of Section 143A, in order to force an accused to pay such interim compensation.
+In our view, applicability of Section 143A must be held to be prospective in nature and confined to cases where offences were committed after introduction of Section 143A, in order to force an accused to pay such interim compensation.

-In the ultimate analysis, we hold Section 143A to be prospective in operation and that the provisions of said Section 143A can be applied or invoked only in cases where the offence under Section 138 of the Act was committed after the introduction of said Section 143A in the statute book.”
+In ultimate analysis, we hold Section 143A to be prospective in operation and that the provisions of said Section 143A can be applied or invoked only in cases where the offence under Section 138 of the Act was committed after introduction of said Section 143A in the statute book.”

 – Hon’ble Justice U.U.
 Lalit, G.J.
 Raja v.
 Tejraj Surana, [Criminal Appeal No. 1160 of 2019].